Prospects for cosmological constraints using gravitational wave memory: Relation between GW memory and shear

 The quantity $\mathcal{X}_{ab}$ above is symmetric but not transverse-traceless.
 Its transverse trace-less part is derived as follows:

 Substituting $\mathcal{X}_{\alpha\beta}$ into the RHS of the above equation, we finally obtain:

-The $\Sigma_{ab}$ tensor serves as an indicator of memory in this scenario as it represents the time evolution of the projection tensor onto the $2-$space.
+The $\Sigma_{ab}$ tensor is an indicator of memory in this scenario as it represents the time evolution of the projection tensor onto the $2-$space.
 We need to establish the conditions under which the projection tensor $N_{ab}$ reduces to the metric of the $2-$space.
 These conditions are: 1) the Greenberg vector $\Sigma^{a} + \lc^{ab} \Omega_{b} - \alpha^{a} = 0$, and 2) $\xi= \Omega=0$).

 Similarly, the covariant derivative of $N_{ab}$ projected along the spacelike direction will be $\zeta_{ab}$, where $\zeta_{ab}$ represents the shear related to the spacelike direction $n^{a}$.
-Hence, both $\sigma_{ab}$ and $\zeta_{ab}$ will contribute to memory.

 In the following calculation, we assume that the projection tensor $N_{ab}$ reduces to the metric of the $2-$space if:

 are satisfied.